aiidateam/aiida-core/docs/source/howto/run_codes.rst

 After this, use ``verdi process list`` to monitor the status of the calculations.

-See :ref:`topics:processes:usage:launching:` and :ref:`topics:processes:usage:monitoring:` for more details.
+See :ref:`topics:processes:usage:launching` and :ref:`topics:processes:usage:monitoring` for more details.

 .. |Code| replace:: :py:class:`~aiida.orm.nodes.data.Code`